 Why Files

-This site, maintained by the University of Wisconsin-Madison Graduate School, is not a new site; in fact, it may be one of the oldest science education sites on the Web.
+This online science magazine, maintained by the University of Wisconsin-Madison Graduate School, is not a new site; in fact, it might be one of the oldest science education sites on the Web.
 The Why Files is still one of my favorites, however, and if you're not using it to extend your students' knowledge of science and current events, you're missing a terrific educational opportunity.
-Each week, The Why Files posts three new features that explore the science behind the news.
-A fourth feature offers past Why Files stories that relate to current news headlines.
+Each week, The Why Files posts a new story, a variety of interactive science animations, Cool Science Images, and a series of Teacher Activity Pages linked to national science teaching standards.
 If there's an earthquake in Mexico, you can be sure the Why Files will explain what caused it!
-Previously posted articles can be located by subject, theme, or science standards.
+Students can keep up with the latest Why Files topics by reading the site's blog, or access previously posted articles through the site's search engine.
 The site is well-written, visually appealing, fun, educational, interesting, and scientifically accurate.
 And you're not using it because...?

 Jefferson Lab